kshimasaki/Cryptocurrency-Trading-System/README.md

    1. Buy when current eth sentiment is greather than 7.5% than historical eth sentiment

    2. Buy when current btc sentiment is lower than 7.5% than historical btc sentiment

+   3. Buy when current btc sentiment is lower than 5% and eth sentiment is greater than 5%

 Sell indicators:
    1. Sell eth when the (recent sentiment - historical)/100 is less than ?